Energy in Serbia: History

 On 6 October 1893, the first Serbian power plant, located in the Dorćol urban neighborhood of Belgrade, began production of electricity.

 In 1900, the first alternating current hydroelectric power plant Pod gradom in Užice on the river Đetinja went online.
 The first alternating current transmission line from hydroelectric power plant Vučje to Leskovac, with the length of 17 km, went online three years later.
 In 1909, hydroelectric plants Gamzigrad in Zaječar and Sveta Petka in Niš began to build.
 Two years later, the hydroelectric power station on the river Moravica in Ivanjica was put in the operation.

 In Belgrade, the power plant Snaga i Svetlost was built in 1933, being one of the largest in the Balkans at that time.

 The establishment of the Električno preduzeće Srbije followed in 1945.
 Between 1947 and 1950, the hydroelectric power plant Sokolovica and coal power plants Mali Kostolac and Veliki Kostolac, the first power stations to be built in Serbia after the Second World War.
 In 1952, the underground mining of the coal field Kolubara had started.
 Four years later, coal power plant RB Kolubara went in operation.
 A year earlier, the hydroelectric power plants Vlasina and Zvornik have been connected to the power grid.
 In the period from 1960 to 1967, hydroelectric power plants Bistrica, Kokin Brod and Potpeć were under construction.

 In the period from 1942 to 1943, Serbia conducted the first exploration potential of oil field.
 The first drill hole was made in 1947 in Banat (Velika Greda), and in 1949 founded the company Naftagas.

 In 1965, Združeno elektroprivredno preduzeće Srbije was founded.
 The coal-fired power plant Bajina Bašta began with the production of electricity a year later.
 The two largest power plants in Serbia, the hydroelectric power plant HPP Đerdap I at the Danube river and the coal power plant TENT, went into operation in 1970.
 Twelve years later, the pumped storage plant Bajina Bašta was built, and in 1990 the hydroelectric power station Pirot was put into operation.

+In 2010 the framework agreement for Kostolac B3 was signed with the contractor, China Machinery Engineering Corporation (CMEC).
+Construction started in 2017.

+In late 2020, the Balkan Stream, a pipeline running from Russia to Serbia through Bulgaria and Turkey (considered an extension of TurkStream), completed construction to deliver natural gas.
+However, the Balkan Stream came with political troubles for Bulgaria.
+In order to diversify its gas supplies, another interconnector and pipeline through Bulgaria was constructed in December 2023, transporting natural gas from Azerbaijan to Serbia.

+In December 2024 Thermal power plant B3 in Kostolac was officially handed over to EPS.
+Kostolac B3 has 350 MW capacity with a net efficiency level of 37.3%, and it's the newest thermal power plant in Serbia with the last one Kostolac B2 being built in 1991.